Religious Director

 1. Masjid Engagements

-Lead daily micro-halaqas after Fajr and Isha prayers to provide spiritual guidance and foster reflection.
+Lead micro-halaqas after Fajr on Weekends and Isha prayers daily to provide spiritual guidance and foster reflection.

-Deliver 1-2 Jummah khutbahs weekly, ensuring they are relevant, engaging, and resonate with diverse age groups.
+Deliver one Jummah khutbah each week, ensuring they are relevant, engaging, and resonate with diverse age groups and audiences.

 Host a Friday evening community halaqa, encouraging dialogue and connection within the community.